 Pre-Workout Support

-While many fitness experts may have a much different list of supplements, I am trying to keep this simple and is not intended for a high-level athlete.
-Pre-workout supplements should be consumed primarily to improve your energy level, decrease workout fatigue and decrease soreness.
+While many fitness experts may have a much different list of supplements, I am trying to keep this simple, and it is not intended for a high-level athlete.
+Pre-workout supplements should be consumed primarily to improve your energy level, decrease workout fatigue, and decrease soreness.
 Here is a quick list of supplements to consider:

 Antioxidants- Antioxidants could easily fit into all areas of our discussion.
 Antioxidants play an essential role in neutralizing the free radicals we produce when exercising.
-Free radicals can cause damage to your muscles, increase fatigue and decrease your ability to recover and rebuild.
-In the area of antioxidants, there are several I consume to help protect my body and support my daily exercise programs: Astaxanthin (AstaPure®), Curcumin (HydroCurc®), and Ubiquinol.
+Free radicals can cause damage to your muscles, increase fatigue, and decrease your ability to recover and rebuild.
+I consume several antioxidants to help protect my body and support my daily exercise programs: Astaxanthin (AstaPure®), Curcumin (HydroCurc®), and Ubiquinol.
 Others are awesome for active lifestyle support, but these three have their unique benefits.
-AstaPure® helps decrease muscle fatigue and is one of nature’s most potent antioxidants, HydroCurc® because of the reasons that follow below, and Ubiquinol because it is one of my favorite cardiovascular antioxidants as well as supporting energy production.
+AstaPure® helps decrease muscle fatigue and is one of nature’s most potent antioxidants, HydroCurc® helps reduce joint pain and discomfort and helps reduce the buildup of lactic acid, and Ubiquinol because it is one of my favorite cardiovascular antioxidants and supports energy production.

-Energy Support- I love three non-caffeine supplements that help you feel more energetic without the caffeine buzz: SibeliusTM: Sage, Zynamite®, and Carnipure®.
-SibeliusTM: Sage doesn’t have any specific studies regarding workouts, but my personal experience taking this herb is that it energizes my brain and makes me feel like working out.
+Energy Support- I love three non-caffeine supplements that help you feel more energetic without the caffeine buzz: PQQ, Zynamite®, and Carnipure®.
+PQQ is one of my favorite ingredients to support the energy factory of your cells (mitochondria).
 Zynamite®, on the other hand, does have clinical proof that it provides energy boosts and supports muscle performance.
 Finally, Carnipure® has studies showing it improves energy levels, decreases muscle fatigue and soreness, and helps to burn fat.
 If you feel ambitious, all three together would be a great start to your workout.

 While discussing energy, consider some dietary additions such as more protein, fats (Essential Fatty Acids like Omega-3s), and complex carbohydrates.
 These will help give your body the fuel to burn during your activity.